3allan/cr3bp/docs/_sources/kepler/solution.rst.txt

     &= \frac{\mu}{h^2} - \frac{1}{r} \\
     &= \frac{\mu}{h^2} - \eta.

-With this transformation, we see that we are offered an equation describing a linear oscillator, where both :math:`\mu` and :math:`h` are (positive) constants.
+With this transformation, we see that we are offered something describing a linear oscillator, where both :math:`\mu` and :math:`h` are (positive) constants.
 We can therefore immediately write the general solution as